mauriziopaul/intro-to-R/overview.md

 ---
 layout: page
-title: About
+title: Overview
-permalink: /about/
+permalink: /overview/
 ---

-### Me
+### Teachers
-You can find out more about me at my at my main GitHub.io page, [https://mauriziopaul.github.io](https://mauriziopaul.github.io), or at my GitHub user page: {% include icon-github.html username="mauriziopaul" %}
+You can find out more about Paul at his main GitHub.io page, [https://mauriziopaul.github.io](https://mauriziopaul.github.io), or at his GitHub user page: {% include icon-github.html username="mauriziopaul" %}

+You can find out more about Katrina at her GitHub user page: {% include icon-github.html username="kutchko" %}

 ### Jekyll